Harsh260105/Secure-Sight/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

----

 ## 🙏 Acknowledgments
 A big thanks to the creators and maintainers of the tools that made this project possible:
 * [Next.js](https://nextjs.org/)